.. and after Part 2

 November 9th 1886 … Joseph Carrier junior, a grocer then trading in Bath Street, redeemed a mortgage, taken out by his uncle the late Samuel Carrier, and dated November 8th 1856.
 This mortgage had been on the two properties owned by Samuel in East Street, with their yard, a bakehouse, machine or smith’s shop, and other outbuildings.
 They can be seen at A on Plan 5 (in Part 2).

 All these premises are shown in the following plan 9 dated March 26th 1901 and traced from a mortgage document of that date.
+You can see that the plan doesn’t feature the premises at the Bath Street/East Street corner which had been sold in February 1898.

 Plan 9 showing the Carrier premises at March 26th 1901